JacquesBlazor/amazonWebServices.ec2.csharp.net/README.md

     * 在 .NET 平台的 .NET SDK下載位址為 [這裡](https://download.visualstudio.microsoft.com/download/pr/2ab1aa68-3e14-401a-b106-833d66fa992b/060457e640f4095acf4723c4593314b6/dotnet-sdk-7.0.304-win-x64.exe)。.NET 平台的 .NET runtime下載位址為 [這裡](https://download.visualstudio.microsoft.com/download/pr/ce1d21d9-d3fb-451f-84b1-95f365bcbc2c/23748d17eed2e1c63fdbb6b29d147c2d/dotnet-runtime-7.0.7-win-x64.exe)。所有相關的下載列表在 [這裡](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)。

 - [x] --- English Version ---

     This program provides a user-friendly interface for users of Amazon Web Service (AWS) EC2 service.
     It allows users to quickly and conveniently start or stop EC2 instances (virtual machines) and open a cmd prompt for SSH connections.
-The program loads user permissions using the "default" configuration file name mentioned in the usage instructions below, which is preconfigured using the AWS Configure command through AWS CLI.
+The program loads user permissions using the "default" configuration file name mentioned in the Program usage instructions below, which is preconfigured using the AWS Configure command through AWS CLI.

     Note: When clicking the "Connect to Server" button for the first time, it will prompt for the private key (.pem) certificate for connecting to the EC2 server.
 At the same time, a folder will be